ProgrammingPortfolio1/VCSMSAccess/README.md

 # VCSMSAccess

-Experimenting in Visual Studio.
+Experimenting with Visual Studio.
 Connecting a MS Access database to a Windows Forms Application.